The tea glossary

 • Screening

-Process aimed at breaking up the piles of leaves formed during rolling.
+Process of breaking up piles of leaves formed during rolling.

-Picking method applied in imperial China and which consists of selecting a bud and the first leaf of a stem.
+A picking method used in imperial China, which consists of selecting a bud and the first leaf from a stem.

 • Fine picking

-This technique makes it possible to harvest very good quality teas such as Oolong.
-Only the first 2 leaves and a bud are taken from a stem.
+This technique allows for the harvesting of very high-quality teas such as Oolong.
+Only the first two leaves and one bud are removed from a stem.

-Picking to produce cheap tea with a selection of 3-5 leaves.
+Picking to produce cheap tea with a selection of 3 to 5 leaves.

-A variety obtained by hybridization, usually with Camellias Sinensis species .
+A variety obtained by hybridization, generally with the species Camellias Sinensis .

 D